Brittonic languages: History and origins

 The modern Brittonic languages are generally considered to all derive from a common ancestral language termed Brittonic, British, Common Brittonic, Old Brittonic or Proto-Brittonic, which is thought to have developed from Proto-Celtic or early Insular Celtic by the 6th century BC.

 A major archaeogenetics study uncovered a migration into southern Britain in the middle to late Bronze Age, during the 500-year period 1,300–800 BC.
 The newcomers were genetically most similar to ancient individuals from Gaul.
 During 1,000–875 BC, their genetic markers swiftly spread through southern Britain, but not northern Britain.
 The authors describe this as a "plausible vector for the spread of early Celtic languages into Britain".
 There was much less inward migration during the Iron Age, so it is likely that Celtic reached Britain before then.
 Barry Cunliffe suggests that a Goidelic branch of Celtic may already have been spoken in Britain, but that this middle Bronze Age migration would have introduced the Brittonic branch.

 Brittonic languages were probably spoken before the Roman invasion throughout most of Great Britain.
 It might have been spoken on the Isle of Man, although by the early Middle Ages it had a Goidelic language, Manx.
 During the period of the Roman occupation of what is now England and Wales (AD 43 to c.
 410), Common Brittonic borrowed a large stock of Latin words, both for concepts unfamiliar in the pre-urban society of Celtic Britain such as urbanization and new tactics of warfare, as well as for rather more mundane words which displaced native terms (most notably, the word for 'fish' in all the Brittonic languages derives from the Latin piscis rather than the native ēskos – which may survive, however, in the Welsh name of the River Usk, Wysg).
 Approximately 800 of these Latin loan-words have survived in the three modern Brittonic languages.
-Pictish may have resisted Latin influence to a greater extent than the other Brittonic languages.
+Pictish might have resisted Latin influence to a greater extent than Brittonic languages, potentially splitting from Common Brythonic because of resistance, if wasn't separate from Brythonic before as Pritenic.